mcranium/focus-pano/README.md

 3. all images forming a Multi Light Image Collection (MLIC) are in one directory

 ## One command line program multiple functions
-Multiple commands are bundled within one command line program (a python file) To make effective use of the program without pointing to the location of the `.py` file, it is possible to create a shell alias.
+Multiple commands are bundled within one command line program – the python file [focus-pano.py](focus-pano.py).
+To make effective use of the program without pointing to the location of the `.py` file, it is possible to create a shell alias.

 ## Photometric Stereo